innoq/ml-ops.org/content/mlops-principles.md

 <img src="../img/mlops-loop-en.jpg" alt="Agile ML Workflow" width="800"/>

-The complete MLOps process includes three phases of *"Designing the ML-powered application", "ML Experimentation and Development", and "ML Operations"*.
+The complete MLOps process includes three broad phases of *"Designing the ML-powered application", "ML Experimentation and Development", and "ML Operations"*.

-The first phase is devoted to designing the ML-powered software, which should solve the business problem.
-We identify our potential user and design the machine learning solution to solve its problem.
+The first phase is devoted to *business understanding, data understanding* and *designing the ML-powered software*.
+In this stage, we identify our potential user, design the machine learning solution to solve its problem, and assess the further development of the project.
 Mostly, we would act within two categories of problems - either increasing the productivity of the user or increasing the interactivity of our application.

 Initially, we define ML use-cases and prioritize them.
 The best practice for ML projects is to work on one ML use case at a time.
 Furthermore, the *design* phase aims to inspect the available data that will be needed to train our model and to specify the functional and non-functional requirements of our ML model.
 We should use these requirements to design the architecture of the ML-application, establish the serving strategy, and create a test suite for the future ML model.

 The follow-up phase *"ML Experimentation and Development"* is devoted to verifying the applicability of ML for our problem by implementing *Proof-of-Concept for ML Model*.
-Here, we run iteratively different steps, such as identifying or polishing the suitable ML algorithm for our problem, data engineering, and model engineering.
-The primary goal in this phase is to deliver a stable ML model that we will run in production.
+Here, we run iteratively different steps, such as *identifying or polishing the suitable ML algorithm for our problem, data engineering*, and *model engineering*.
+The primary goal in this phase is to deliver a stable quality ML model that we will run in production.

-The main focus of the *"ML Operations"* phase is to deliver the previously developed ML model in production by using established DevOps practices such as Testing, Versioning, Continuous Delivery, and Monitoring.
+The main focus of the *"ML Operations"* phase is to deliver the previously developed ML model in production by using established DevOps practices such as testing, versioning, continuous delivery, and monitoring.

 All three phases are interconnected and influence each other.
 For example, the design decision during the design stage will propagate into the experimentation phase and finally influence the deployment options during the final operations phase.